Archive for the 'deconstructing' Category

 cutting it down

 Dorkbot Rio was hosted by Circo Voador, famous club in the heart of Rio da Janeiro.
-Production unit were: Bruno Tarin, Bruno Vianna, Giuliano Bonorandi and Kruno Jost.
+Production unit were: Bruno Tarin, Bruno Vianna, Giuliano Bonorandi, Frado on sound and Kruno Jošt.
 Thousands of thanx to many others that helped and worked with us making video or photographic documentation we can all enjoy now.
 Thanx again to all people that came for the event and joined in at the end in the manner that I have encountered only with people from Brasil.

 dja kicking it in